 Easy to install

 Internet telephones can make remote work much easier.
 VoIP can be used anywhere, anytime as long as you have a wi-fi connection.
 This allows for your employees to be on the move, but still remain connected as well as connect to other coworkers and clients on any of their devices

 Better sound quality

 Crisp and clear sounding phone calls still remain a mystery on most traditional telecom services.
-However, VoIP provides the ability for more high definition sound at higher frequencies, allowing for you to have a crisper connection while on a call with an important client.
+However, VoIP provides the ability for more high definition sound at higher frequencies, allowing for you to have a crisper, higher quality connection while on a call with an important client.

 No phone needed?!

 That’s right — with VoIP services, you don’t need a physical phone.
 This is one of the most important facts about VoIP (what we think of as a phone-type solution).
-It’s actually not necessary to have a phone!
+Although optional, it’s actually not necessary to have a phone!
 Utilizing internet technology means that you can receive home or business calls from your laptop, tablet, or desktop computer.
 Receive calls wherever and whenever, as long as you’re connected to the internet.

 Learn more about Unite’s VoIP solution and how it can benefit your business!